kitadai31/revanced-manager/README.md

 > [!CAUTION]
 > YouTube ReVanced for Android 5 (16.40.36) is almost dead!
 > In March 2024, YouTube dropped support of 16.01.XX-17.32.XX clients completely.
-> The d4n3436's patch spoofs the app version to 17.33.42 automatically, but it has critical problems.
+> So, YT ReVanced for A5 spoofs the app version to 17.33.42 automatically, but it has critical problems.
 > Read [this page](https://github.com/d4n3436/revanced-patches-android5/releases/tag/v2.161.4) to check known issues

 <details>

 <summary>Open guide</summary>

-Before patching, download and install [Vanced MicroG for Android 5](https://github.com/TeamVanced/VancedMicroG/releases/tag/v0.2.22.212658-212658001) (d4n3436 patches doesn't support ReVanced GmsCore yet)

 Use d4n3436's patches.

-> [!WARNING]
-> Most Android 5.x devices have ARMv7 (32bit) CPU, so patching may fail.
-> If you got `(exit code = 135)` error, please patch with other device or PC, and move a patched apk to A5.x device.

 1. Download YouTube 16.40.36 APK from APKMirror.
 (Just download.
 DO NOT install it.)
 https://www.apkmirror.com/apk/google-inc/youtube/youtube-16-40-36-release/youtube-16-40-36-android-apk-download/